zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- Reticle sometimes disappears forever
+- Reticle sometimes disappears forever (fixed?)
-- When starting from the title screen, the reticle has very low alpha
+- When starting from the title screen, the reticle has very low alpha (fixed?)
 - turning does not use deltatime
 - Unpossessing enemies whilst attacking with them was problematic and given a hasty fix
 - sprinting out of an enemy still doesn't always align you with the direction you're facing